IMsumitkumar/python-basics-QnA/Functions.md

 In this example, the function "add_multiple" takes four arguments "a", "b", "c" and "d" and returns the result of adding all of them together.

-###  What is the difference between a function and a method in Python?
+### Q:  What is the difference between a function and a method in Python?

 A function is a standalone block of code that performs a specific task, whereas a method is a function that is associated with a specific object or class.
 For example, the "append" method can be used to add an element to a list, whereas a function could be defined to perform the same task for any list.
 2. How do you create a function that can accept a variable number of arguments?